antoniibelyshev/Beyond-Dynamics/README.md

 This repository contains the code of the Metric Space Approximation and Projection model and numerical experiments showcasing the capability of the method on a few dynamical systems.

-Scripts generating the data can be found in ./data folder.
-The experiments are showed in the notebooks, each system in a separate notebook.
+Scripts for generating the data can be found in ./data folder.
+The experiments are shown in the notebooks, each system in a separate notebook.